 Sampling Wells Without Plumbing

-Sampling with Pumps: Variable speed stainless steel and Teflonsubmersible pumps; stainless steel, Teflon or Polyethylene bladder pumps; and, permanently installed variable speed submersible or bladder pumps with PVC bodies (as long as the pump remains in contact with the water in the well at all times), may be used to sample for all organics.
-The pump tubing must be Teflon, polyethylene or polypropylene.
+Sampling with Pumps: Variable speed stainless steel and Teflon or other fluoropolymer, polyethylene and polypropylenesubmersible pumps; stainless steel, Teflon or other fluoropolymer, polyethylene or polypropylene bladder pumps; and, permanently installed variable speed submersible or bladder pumps with PVC bodies (as long as the pump remains in contact with the water in the well at all times), may be used to sample for all organics.
+The pump tubing must be Teflon or other fluoropolymer, polyethylene or polypropylene.
 Do not use low-density polyethylene (LDPE) bladders or tubing to collect samples for volatile organic compounds (VOCs).
 Extractable organics may be collected through a peristaltic pump if ≤ 1 foot of silicone tubing is used in the pump head or a vacuum trap is used (see Figure FS 2200-1 for specific configuration).
 Samples for volatile organic compounds (VOCs) may be collected through the peristaltic pump roller tubing if ≤ 1 foot of silicone tubing is used in the pump roller head, according to the instructions and restrictions listed in section 1.1.1, below.
 Follow all notes and restrictions as defined in Table FS 2200-1 and discussed in Equipment and Supplies (FS 2201) when using pumps to collect samples.
 Do not lower the pump or tubing to the bottom of the well.

 Peristaltic Pump

 Volatile Organics Collected Through the Pump Roller Tubing: Ensure that no more than a maximum length of one foot of new silicone tubing is installed in the peristaltic pump roller head assembly before the well is purged, if the same pump and tubing assembly is used to purge and sample the well.
 Otherwise, install a new length of silicone roller tubing as described above before beginning to sample (see NOTE below).
 If the pump will be used to sample more than one well, replace the silicone roller tubing before purging and sampling each new well.
-Use Teflon, Kynar, high-density polyethylene (HDPE) or similarly inert material for the drop (down-hole) and delivery tubing.
+Use Teflon or other fluoropolymer, Kynar, high-density polyethylene (HDPE) or similarly inert material for the drop (down-hole) and delivery tubing.
 Do not use low-density polyethylene (LDPE) tubing.
 Minimize aeration of the sample during collection.
 If samples for additional analytes other than VOCs will be collected, fill the VOC sample containers last, if possible.
 For low-recharge wells, collect VOCs first after purging is completed, where excessive drawdown or dry purging occurs.
 NOTE: Depending on the recharge characteristics of the well and sampler skill, attempt to maximize the flow rate for VOC sample collection within the range stipulated below in sections 1.1.1.1 and 1.1.1.2.
 Collect the VOC sample directly into the sample container from the discharge flow exiting from the pump delivery tubing.
 Disconnect flow-through containers, manifolds, valves or other devices from the delivery tubing before collecting the VOC samples, if applicable.
 If the tubing assembly intended for VOC sample collection was not used to purge the well, begin pumping using the new sampling tubing assembly, adjust the pumping rate for the maximum possible flow rate for VOC sampling and pump a minimum of 3 equipment volumes (pump and tubing volume) through the entire tubing assembly before collecting the VOC samples.
 If the pump tubing is placed within the screened interval, new tubing cannot be reinserted into the well and the same tubing must be used for purging and sampling.